calebmhartshorn/Innovation-Lab/CAD/readme.md

 Step #7: Next, clip the buttons into there slot, located at the top of the back casing.

-Step #8: Wire these buttons into the Raspberry Pi.
+Step #8: Wire these buttons into GPIO ports 14, 15, and 17.

 Step #9: The printed buttons can then be glued onto these buttons.